Sapphire Guide - September's Birthstone

 Our Handmade Sapphire Favorites

-Sapphire beaded bracelet and sapphire circle layered necklace
+Sapphire beaded bracelet and sapphire circle layered necklace handmade by Lolabean New York

 At Lolabean, we handcraft each sapphire piece with love in New York.
 Our dainty, wire-wrapped styles bring out the natural beauty of the gemstone, while keeping your look effortless and refined.